-Set up user groups in Azure AD
+Set up in Azure Active Directory

-Please note, when a device signs in using SSO, they will automatically be joined to your organization without an administrator first approving each device.
+Note: When a device signs in using SSO, they will automatically be joined to your organization without an administrator first approving each device.
 Any SSO devices will be billed at your current subscription rate.

-Microsoft Azure Active Directory only
+Create application in Azure Active Directory

-Set up application in Azure AD
+Set up the application in Azure Active Directory

 Please visit https://portal.azure.com and log in.